zalo-alex/py-elf-runtime/README.md

-# Py ELF Sandbox
+# Py ELF Runtime

-A Python ELF x86-64 Sandbox, it parse, decompile on the fly and executes it in a Sandbox
+A Python ELF x86-64 Runtime, it parse, decompile on the fly and executes it in a Sandbox
-> (The sandbox has direct access to your operating system, the aim is not to create an isolated VM.)
+> (The runtime has direct access to your operating system, the aim is not to create an isolated VM.)

 ## Basic Usage